strayguin/Humans-and-Heroes/README.md

 How many protagonists were there?
 What power level were your characters? (probably 10) Was there any point where a character (whose stats actually mattered) had a power level of at least 20?
 I hope transcendence wasn't involved: those rules need an overhaul.
-(Take a look at Chapter 9 "CREATING A SERIES") what style was the game: Light (which is 4-color), Dark, or Grayscale?
+(Take a look at 9-gamemastering.html "CREATING A SERIES") what style was the game: Light (which is 4-color), Dark, or Grayscale?
 Did you enjoy the game overall?

 Feel free to say anything else.
 Complain, compliment, suggest, or whatever.